No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

-A goofy takeoff on Goodnight, Irene, this song expresses great frustration that the fellow who keeps repeating himself to his love does not just get lost.
+A goofy takeoff on Goodnight, Irene, this song expresses great frustration that the fellow who keeps repeating himself to his love does not just shut up and get lost.

 The ’60s group The Seekers (I’ll Never Find Another You, Georgy Girl) sang this captivating song.
 It is arranged for eight-part mixed voices.